graciellehigino/ms_range_interactions/response-letter.md

 where the predator range does not match with their prey's range, which might indicate distribution uncertainty areas.

-We have also addressed reviewer's concerns about the GBIF data (see below): our investigations show that most of the data we were using are recent (from the last 20 years).
-We decided to add a threshold on the year 2000 and restrict the time extension of our query the same way we do for the geographical extension - not as a filtering step in terms of Ecology, but of likelyhood of getting the most accurate data.
+We have also addressed the reviewer's concerns about the GBIF data (see below): our investigations show that most of the data we were using are recent (from the last 20 years).
+We decided to add a threshold on the year 2000 and restrict the time extension of our query the same way we did for the geographical extension - not as a filtering step in terms of Ecology, but of likelihood of getting the most accurate data.
 Any refined filtering other than that would hinder the goals of our paper.
-Finally, we have improved the methods and the discussion sections to include more detailed descriptions of the data being used and to give more context to the results.
+Finally, we have improved the methods and discussion sections by including more detailed descriptions of the data being used and by giving more context to the results.
 We detail specific changes below (line numbers refer to the clean, revised PDF file).